-Before the child's first day of attending parents shall be notified about how to access the following:

-- A. The center's philosophy and any religious affiliation; - B. Operating information, including the hours and days of operation and holidays or other times closed, and the contact information to communicate with staff; - C. Description of established lines of authority for staff;

-- D. A custodial parent's right to be admitted to the center as required by § 22.1-289.054 of the Code of Virginia; - E. The appropriate general daily schedule for the age of the enrolling child; - F. How the center will send parent communication and notifications as required by 8VAC20-781-410; and - G. The following information from the center's emergency procedures: - 1.
-The relocation site. - 2.
-Method of communication with parents and emergency responders; - 3.
-Procedure to reunite children with a parent or authorized person designated by the parent.
+- Before the child's first day of attending parents shall be notified about how to access the following: - 1.
+The center's philosophy and any religious affiliation; - 2.
+Operating information, including the hours and days of operation and holidays or other times closed, and the contact information to communicate with staff; - 3.
+Description of established lines of authority for staff; - 4.
+A custodial parent's right to be admitted to the center as required by § 22.1-289.054 of the Code of Virginia; - 5.
+The appropriate general daily schedule for the age of the enrolling child; - 6.
+How the center will notify parents of emergency situations and send parent communication and notifications as required by 8VAC20- 781-400; and - 7.
+The following information from the center's emergency procedures: - a.
+The relocation site. - b.
+Method of communication with parents and emergency responders; - c.
+Procedure to reunite children with a parent or authorized person designated by the parent. - 1201 8.
+The center's transportation policy: - 9.
+The center's policies for the arrival and departure of children, including procedures for verifying that only persons authorized by the parent are allowed to pick up the child, picking up children after closing, and when a child is not picked up for emergency situations including inclement weather or natural or man-made disasters; - 10.
+The center's policy regarding any medication or medical procedures that will be given; - 1207 11.
+The center's policy regarding application of topical skin products; - 12.
+The center's policy for reporting suspected child abuse and neglect as required by § 63.2-1509 of the Code of Virginia; - 1210 13.
+The center's food policies: - 1211 14.
+Discipline policies including acceptable and unacceptable discipline measures; and - 1212 15.
+Termination policies.

-8VAC20-781-410.
+1214 8VAC20-781-400.
 Parent communication and notification.